louiechristie/newcrossities/README.md

 ## A funny guide to South London and beyond

-Newcrossities is a weary travellers’ guide to the new curiosities of South London, New Cross, Deptford, and beyond:
+Newcrossities is a weary traveller's guide to the new curiosities of South London, New Cross, Deptford, and beyond:

 - Curated and opinionated.